-This identifies the Executive Director - Resources responsibilities in relation to:
+A.17 This identifies the Section 151 Officer responsibilities in relation to:

-- the level of the Authorities reserves and protocols for their use - reporting on the robustness of the budget and the adequacy of reserves - taking into account matters as specified in the prudential code - reporting to Councillors on performance against budget and the impact on reserves.
+- the level of the Authorities reserves and protocols for their use - reporting on the robustness of the budget and the adequacy of reserves. - taking into account matters as specified in the prudential code. - reporting to Councillors on performance against budget and the impact on reserves.

-A.14 The Executive Director - Resources is responsible for:
+A.18 The Section 151 Officer is responsible for:

-- the proper administration of the Council's financial affairs - setting and monitoring compliance with financial management standards and accounting policies - determining and agreeing the accounting procedures and records for the Council - financial advice to the Council including advice on the corporate financial position and on the key financial controls necessary to secure sound financial management - ensuring the provision of financial information - preparing the revenue budget (in conjunction with Chief Officers) and capital programme - ensuring that the Annual Statement of Accounts is prepared in accordance with International Financial Reporting Standards and statutory regulations as set out in the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom - treasury management - maintaining an adequate, effective and continuous audit service of the control systems of the Council - insurance and risk management
+- the proper administration of the Council's financial affairs. - setting and monitoring compliance with financial management standards and accounting policies. - determining and agreeing the accounting procedures and records for the Council. - maintaining the Council's Financial Strategy. - · maintaining the Council's Capital Strategy. - financial advice to the Council including advice on the corporate financial position and on the key financial controls necessary to secure sound financial management. - ensuring the provision of financial information. - preparing the revenue budget (in conjunction with Chief Officers) and capital programme. - ensuring that the Annual Statement of Accounts is prepared in accordance with International Financial Reporting Standards and statutory regulations as set out in the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom.

+- treasury management.

+- maintaining an adequate, effective and continuous audit service of the control systems of the Council

+- insurance and risk management